Robert H. Woody

 My teaching embraces research-based advances and technology.
 The past is but a springboard to modern ideas.
 I seldom use the same textbook twice.

 academic training: My university degrees include: PhD (Michigan State), ScD (Pittsburgh), and JD (Creighton).
 I was a Postdoctoral Fellow in Clinical Psychology at the University of London (Maudsley Hospital) and earned the Certificate in Group Psychotherapy at the Washington School of Psychiatry.
+I am a graduate of the Pat Thomas Law Enforcement Academy (Tallahassee).

 health care: Given my Doctor of Science in health care services (research/administration), I have worked with a variety of health care organizations (independent practices, mental health clinics, community agencies, and hospitals).
-Because psychology can provide benefits to ALL people, I assert that psychology is a first-class citizen and has a critical role in every health care setting.

 personal character: I pursue being open-minded, prudent, logical, and lawful.
 To accomplish constructive change, I rely on authoritative and tactful communications.
-I will appreciate support of my candidacy for APA President-Elect.

-Site Visitors: Untitled Document 12185
+Site Visitors: Untitled Document 15865